lexosi/Bootcamp_IT_Academy/Bootcamp/Sprint 1/README.md

-# Brief explanation of the topics covered in this Spring
+# Brief explanation of the topics covered in this Sprint

 java language